informatics-lab/opsdroid-skill-timewatch/README.md

-# opsdroid skill hello
+# opsdroid skill timewatch

-A skill for [opsdroid](https://github.com/opsdroid/opsdroid) to respond to hello and goodbye messages.
+A skill for [opsdroid](https://github.com/opsdroid/opsdroid) to nag everyone to fill in their timesheet.

 ## Requirements